 Capital Gains Tax

-Next up: capital gains tax that an investor may be responsible for paying when having stocks in an investment portfolio.
+Next up, take a closer look at the capital gains tax that an investor may be responsible for paying when having stocks in an investment portfolio.
 This can happen, for example, if they sell a stock that has appreciated in value over the purchase price.

 The difference in the increased value from purchase to sale is called “capital gains” and, typically, there would be a capital gains tax levied.